Skip to main content

 Open

 EPA partially concurred with this recommendation and said it would take steps to implement it.
-When we confirm what actions EPA has taken in response to this recommendation, we will provide updated information.
+EPA stated in December 2023 that it was continuing to work to address this recommendation and anticipated completion in 2024.

 Environmental Protection Agency The Administrator of EPA should develop policies and procedures to ensure that EPA meets statutory deadlines to issue decisions, including tracking when petitions are considered complete.
 (Recommendation 6)